KevinRSX/gomokururu/README.md

 # Gomokururu

-Gomokururu is a parallelized Gomoku solver.
+Gomokururu is a parallelized Go-Moku AI.

 This is a class project for [COMS W4995 Parallel Functional Programming, Fall 2021](http://www.cs.columbia.edu/~sedwards/classes/2021/4995-fall/index.html) at [Columbia University](http://columbia.edu/).